 The Group has built-in social responsibility into the core value of its operations since its inception.
 Over the past 30 years, the Group has contributed funds to many social welfare programmes, and donated tens of million dollars to charity organisations.
-Furthermore, the Group has made significant donations and sponsorships to different bodies and programme organisers such as the China Youth Development Foundation (中國青少年發展基金), Beijing's Peace and Development Foundation (北京和平發展基 金), the teachers" training programme of the Coastal Mental Health Seed Fund for Schools in Western China (沿海西部學校心理種子基金), the "Tsinghua University Scholarship" (清華大學勵學金) project, and the "Water Cellar for Mothers" (母親水窖) project of China Women's Development Foundation (中 國婦女發展基金).
+Furthermore, the Group has made significant donations and sponsorships to different bodies and programme organisers such as the China Youth Development Foundation, Beijing's Peace and Development Foundation, the teachers' training programme of the Coastal Mental Health Seed Fund for Schools in Western China, the "Tsinghua University Scholarship" project, and the "Water Cellar for Mothers" project of China Women's Development Foundation.
 Further information about these donations and sponsorships are set out in the following paragraph:

-In September 2014, the Group donated certain audio-visual equipments, children's books, household products, sports equipments and other materials to the Qiliping Town Center School in Hongan County in Hubei Province(湖北省紅安縣七里坪鎮中心校).
-In May 2014, the Group made a sponsorship donation of HK\$3 million to the 2014 Hong Kong Youth Music Festival (YMF) (2014香港青年音樂節), aimed at promoting cross-strait Asian youth cultural exchanges.
-In 2013, through the "Emergency Student Relief Action of Hope Project" (希望工程緊急救災助學行動) of the China Youth Development Foundation (中國青少年發展基金), the Group donated RMB500,000 to 500 needy students in the Ya'an (雅安) disaster area to help them resume their studies.
-In 2010, the Group sponsored Beijing's Peace and Development Foundation (北京和平發展基金) in its initiatives for peace and development in China, which included teachers' trainings in Sichuan and Xinjiang, and contributions to local work on children's mental health.
-In 2009, the Group set up the "Coastal Mental Health Seed Fund for Schools in Western China" (沿海西部學校心理種子基金) to assist the associated teachers' training programme.
-In 2008, Coastal donated RMB2.5 million to the "Tsinghua University Scholarship" project to establish the "Coastal-Tsinghua University Scholarship Fund", for poor students.
-For the May 12 Earthquake (5.12地震)in 2008, the Group donated RMB1.5 million to the Dujiangyan Red Cross(都江堰紅十 字會) for the repairing of the Dujiangyan Center for Disease Control(都江堰控制中心大樓), marking a start of Coastal Group's participation in the post-disaster reconstruction work.
-In 2007, Coastal donated RMB3 million to the "Water Cellar for Mothers" (母親水窖) project of the China Women's Development Foundation (中國婦女發展基金), under which water cellars were built in regions suffering from water shortages.
+In September 2014, the Group donated certain audio-visual equipments, children's books, household products, sports equipments and other materials to the Qiliping Town Center School in Hongan County in Hubei Province.
+In May 2014, the Group made a sponsorship donation of HK\$3 million to the 2014 Hong Kong Youth Music Festival (YMF), aimed at promoting cross-strait Asian youth cultural exchanges.
+In 2013, through the "Emergency Student Relief Action of Hope Project" of the China Youth Development Foundation, the Group donated RMB500,000 to 500 needy students in the Ya'an disaster area to help them resume their studies.
+In 2010, the Group sponsored Beijing's Peace and Development Foundation in its initiatives for peace and development in China, which included teachers' trainings in Sichuan and Xinjiang, and contributions to local work on children's mental health.
+In 2009, the Group set up the "Coastal Mental Health Seed Fund for Schools in Western China" to assist the associated teachers' training programme.
+In 2008, the Group donated RMB2.5 million to the "Tsinghua University Scholarship" project to establish the "Coastal-Tsinghua University Scholarship Fund", for poor students.
+For the May 12 Earthquake in 2008, the Group donated RMB1.5 million to the Dujiangyan Red Cross for the repairing of the Dujiangyan Center for Disease Control, marking a start of the Group's participation in the post-disaster reconstruction work.
+In 2007, the Group donated RMB3 million to the "Water Cellar for Mothers" project of the China Women's Development Foundation, under which water cellars were built in regions suffering from water shortages.
 The donations were made on the basis of "a home sold, a cellar donated".